 17.3.8 Masked interrupt status register, GPIOMIS

 The GPIOMIS register is the masked interrupt status register.
 Bits read HIGH in GPIOMIS reflect the status of input lines triggering an interrupt.
-Bits read as LOW indicate that either no interrupt has been generated, or the interrupt is masked.
-GPIOMIS is the state of the interrupt after masking.
-This register is read-only, and all bits are cleared by a reset.
+Bits read as LOW indicate that either no interrupt has been clear, requirements not met.